isprojects/mstform/README.md

 ## Warnings

-mstform has a hook which allows you to include `warning` messages in the fields.
+mstform has a hook which allows you to include `warning` messages in its accessors.
 Warnings are similar to errors, but don't make the form invalid.
 The idea is that you can show warnings for certain fields in your form as a notification to the user.